 1: Become a Good Storyteller

-If you create content that isn’t 100% accurate, full of opinions or lacks relevancy, are you really giving your target audience the authenticity they deserve?
-The answer might seem obvious to some, but becoming a good storyteller can be challenging.
+Avoid creating content that’s full of opinions or lacks relevancy.
+Otherwise, are you giving your audience the authenticity they deserve?
+The answer might seem obvious to some.
+However, becoming a good storyteller can be challenging.
 Especially when you have data points and other key metrics you’d like to share.

 It isn’t impossible, though.
 You can deliver high-quality content that isn’t full of industry jargon, cliches, or buzzwords.
 Similarly, instead of offering “robotic” content, present information in an easy-to-understand manner.

 The goal here isn’t to show your audience how intelligent you are.
-Instead, it’s about engaging them by giving them compelling, imaginative, and relevant content when and where they need it the most.
+Instead, it’s about engaging them.
+Start by giving them compelling, imaginative, and relevant content.
+Do this when and where they need it the most.

 2: Go Beyond the Written Word

-Written content is great, but it shouldn’t be the only thing you create.
-Instead of creating only text-based information, the content creation process should include other compelling elements.
+Written content is great.
+However, it shouldn’t be the only thing you create.
+Avoid creating only text-based information.
+The content creation process should include other elements.
 Here are some examples: